Raddmou/Raddmou/README.md

 ### Hi there 👋

+My name is Mourad and I'm a back-end and blockchain developer.

+- 👨‍💻 13 years experience in back-end .net developpement
+- 💼 Ethereum Developer Alyra certified
+- 📕 Currently improving my web3 knowledge with Alchemy University
+- 🔭 Open to work web3 positions
+- 🌱 Learning reactjs and nodejs
+- 👨‍💻 Taking English lessons to speak fluently

+👯 I will be happy to exchange or collaborate on web3 projects

 <!--
 **Raddmou/Raddmou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.